Michaeljh-23/Michaeljh-23/README.md

 - 🕺🏼 Live Music
 - 🏋️ Going to the gym
-- 🏄🏼 Surfing or Skiing
+- 🏄🏼 Surfing and Skiing
 - 🌮 Tacos with Friends

 ### Music is One of the Largest influences and aids in my life.
 Some of my favorite artists are,